-CAES editors team calls for your papers for CAES Vol. 5, № 2 that is going to be published in early June 2019.
+CAES editorial team accept your papers for publishing in CAES Vol. 5, N 3, that is going to be published in the second half of September 2019.

-CAES editors team calls for your papers for CAES Vol. 5, № 2 that is going to be published in early June 2019.
+CAES editorial team accept your papers for publishing in CAES Vol. 5, N 3, that is going to be published in the second half of September 2019.

 Comparison ornaments of the Pit-Comb Ware from some Neolithic sites of the Southern part of Karelian Isthmus by Monte Carlo method